openshift/origin/examples/deployment/README.md

 * When you want to test multiple versions of code or configuration, but are not planning to roll one out in preference to the other
 * When you want to have different configuration in different regions

 An A/B deployment groups different configuration and code -- multiple shards -- together under a single logical endpoint.
 Generally, these deployments, if they access persistent data, should properly deal with N-1 compatibility (the more shards you have, the more possible versions you have running).
-Use this pattern when you need separate internal configuration and code, but end users should not be aware of the changes
+Use this pattern when you need separate internal configuration and code, but end users should not be aware of the changes.

 #### Examples